weaversa/cryptol-course/labs/cryptol-overview/overview.md

 ## Sequence Comprehensions

-Sequence Comprehensions are a technique for computing the elements of a new sequence, out of the elements of existing ones.
+Sequence Comprehensions are a technique for computing the elements of a new sequence out of the elements of existing ones.
 Here is a simple comprehension that computes the squares of the numbers from 1 to 10:

 ```haskell
 Cryptol> [ x^^2 | x <- [1 ..
 10]]